13bm/terra-thunt/README.md

 ```

 ### Helpful stuff for this lab
-If you are new to the Linux operating system please visit to page on navigating the Linux Filesystem
+If you are new to the Linux operating system please visit this page on navigating the Linux Filesystem
 -	https://www.redhat.com/sysadmin/navigating-linux-filesystem

 ## Getting Started